Particular/docs.particular.net/nservicebus/upgrades/sqlserver_2to3.md

 ### Multi-schema support

 The API and config structure for multi-schema configuration [were changed](/nservicebus/sqlserver/multiple-databases.md#single-database-with-multiple schemas).
-The `Queue Schema` parameter is no longer supported neither in the config file nor the code configuration API.
+The `Queue Schema` parameter is no longer supported in the config file and the code configuration API.

 The schema for the current endpoint can be specified using `DefaultSchema` method: